-Where do I find recommended tire inflation pressures for Volkswagen Golf?
+Where to find recommended tire pressure for Volkswagen Golf?

 What is recommended winter tire pressure for Volkswagen Golf?

-Recommended tire pressure for Volkswagen Golf is the same for any season, but you may inflate your Volkswagen Golf tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Volkswagen Golf tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Volkswagen Golf tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Volkswagen Golf tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.